vrtmrz/obsidian-livesync/updates.md

   - Improved:
     - Faster start-up by removing too many logs which indicates normality
     - By streamlined scanning of customised synchronisation extra phases have been deleted.
-- 0.22.14:
-  - New feature:
-    - We can disable the status bar in the setting dialogue.
-  - Improved:
-    - Now some files are handled as correct data type.
-    - Customisation sync now uses the digest of each file for better performance.
-    - The status in the Editor now works performant.
-  - Refactored:
-    - Common functions have been ready and the codebase has been organised.
-    - Stricter type checking following TypeScript updates.
-    - Remove old iOS workaround for simplicity and performance.
-- 0.22.13:
-  - Improved:
-    - Now using HTTP for the remote database URI warns of an error (on mobile) or notice (on desktop).
-  - Refactored:
-    - Dependencies have been polished.
-- 0.22.12:
-  - Changed:
-    - The default settings has been changed.
-  - Improved:
-    - Default and preferred settings are applied on completion of the wizard.
-  - Fixed:
-    - Now Initialisation `Fetch` will be performed smoothly and there will be fewer conflicts.
-    - No longer stuck while Handling transferred or initialised documents.
 ...
 To continue on to `updates_old.md`.